Owl-Boy/Notes/content/Notes/Closure Properties of Recognizable functions.md

 - Together this can be very nicely captured by $\mu_{f^*,a}=\mu_{f, a}+F_{f^*}\cdot I_{f^*}$.

 This shows that if $f^*(\epsilon)$ exists, then we can make an automata for $f^*$.

+>[!idea]
+>Do some plug prefinal states back into initila states aregument while handeling the final state

 ---
 # References